zakhar-kogan/kb-obsidian/pages/mlu explain.md

 	- The test error is even higher than the train error => In this case, we say that our model is underfitting the data: our model is so simple that it fails to adequately capture the relationships in the data.
 The high test error is a direct result of the lack of complexity of our model.
 	- An **underfit** model is one that is **too simple** to accurately capture the relationships between its features X and label Y.
 	- Unsurprisingly, our model is **too complicated**.
 We say that it **overfits** the data.
 Instead of learning the true trends underlying our dataset, it memorized noise and, as a result, the model is not generalizable to datasets beyond its training data.
 	- Overfitting refers to the case when a model is so specific to the data on which it was trained that it is no longer applicable to different datasets.
+In situations where your **training error is low but your test error is high**, you've likely overfit your model.
+	-